chunktooth/front-end-submissions-public/1711/mod-3/personal-project/om-saetehn/checkin-4.md

 #### Check In: 4

 #### Progress made?
-- Keep quotes and display them in a jar
+- Keep wisdoms and display them in a jar
+- Can delete wisdoms from jar
 - Animating cookies
+- Testing almost complete

 #### What deliverables still need to be completed from your last checkin?
 N/A